Periodic symplectic and Hamiltonian diffeomorphisms on irrational ruled surfaces: Exotic symplectic involutions on irrational ruled symplectic -manifolds

 Recall that the Klein $4$-group is the only non-cyclic abelian subgroup that can arise as a group of homologically trivial symplectomorphisms on irrational ruled symplectic $4$-manifolds.
 This makes it a natural next case to investigate beyond the cyclic examples constructed earlier.

-\begin{theorem} For every integer $g\ge 1$, there exists a homologically trivial symplectic action of the Klein $4$-group $\mathbb Z_2\times \mathbb Z_2$ on an irrational ruled $4$-manifold diffeomorphic to $\Sigma_g\times S^2$, such that none of its three involutions in the group action can be extended to a symplectic circle action, even after possibly modifying the symplectic form.
+\begin{theorem} For every integer $g\ge 1$, there exists a homologically trivial symplectic action of the Klein $4$-group $\mathbb Z_2\times \mathbb Z_2$ on an irrational ruled $4$-manifold diffeomorphic to $\Sigma_g\times S^2$, such that two out of the three non-trivial involutions in the group action cannot be extended to a symplectic circle action, even after possibly modifying the symplectic form.